MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/get-packages-version-fl.md

 # get_packages_version_fl()

 The function `get_packages_version_fl()` is used to retrieve the versions of the Python engine and packages of the [inline python() plugin](../query/pythonplugin.md).
-The function accepts a dynamic array containing the names of the packages to check, and returns their respective versions and the Python engine version
+The function accepts a dynamic array containing the names of the packages to check, and returns their respective versions and the Python engine version.

 > [!NOTE]
 >